Welcome to the native plant finder for pollinator species at risk in Massachusetts!

-The plant recommendations for bumblebee species are based on 5 years of species-level field research by the Gegear lab.
+The plant recommendations for bumblebee species are based on over 5 years of species-level field research by the Gegear lab.
 A species is considered to be at risk if it has shown a significant decline in abundance over the past few decades.
 It is important to note that pollinator species considered 'rare' or 'specialist' are not necessarily at risk - many rare species are stable and many specialist species have increased in abundance.

 The master chart is divided into four categories of plants: pollen sources (bumblebee focus), nectar sources (bumblebee focus), host plants (butterflies) and nectar/pollen sources for other (non bumblebee) bees.
 Pollen sources are critical because they enable bees to make more bees, nectar sources are critical because they provide fuel for adult bees and butterflies to be active, and host plants are critical because they give caterpillars (larval stage of butterflies) something to eat!
 Remember, including plants that provide all three functions to as many species as possible throughout the season is critical for developing an effective conservation plan for native pollination systems (the animal AND the plant side of the equation).